andrewt0301/static-analysis-course/docs/cpp_candidate_test.md

 2. Variable/field assignment.
 3. Field initialization (in constructor initializer).
 4. Passing a value to function/method/constructor/operator.
+5. Returning a value from a function/method/operator.
-5. Initializing an array of pointers (bad value in initialization list).
+6. Initializing an array of pointers (bad value in initialization list).
-6. Any other ideas?
+7. Any other ideas?

 ## Implementation